-Covid surge in Lebanon compounds the misery in a battered country
+Coronavirus surge in Lebanon compounds the misery in a battered country

 The jump has been attributed in part to the mass panic that gripped Beirut in the aftermath of the blast, which wrecked three Beirut neighborhoods adjoining the port and inflicted damage and injuries for miles beyond.
-Tens tens of thousands of injured and traumatized people surged onto the streets without thought for wearing masks or social distancing.
+Tens of thousands of injured and traumatized people surged onto the streets without thought of wearing masks or social distancing.

-For days following the explosion, dazed Beirutis abandoned all covid-19 precautions as they swarmed hospitals to seek treatment for their wounds or hunt for missing friends and relatives.
+For days after the explosion, dazed Beirutis abandoned all coronavirus precautions as they swarmed hospitals to seek treatment for their wounds or hunt for missing friends and relatives.
 Thousands descended on the stricken areas to help in the rescue and cleanup effort.
-A jump in covid-19 cases was widely predicted.
+A jump in coronavirus cases was widely predicted.

 The estimated 300,000 made homeless took refuge with friends or relatives or moved into shelters, adding to the overcrowding.
-Three hospitals were destroyed, including one that had hosted a substantial number of Beirut’s covid patients, further straining Lebanon’s capacity to care for an already rising number of cases.
+Three hospitals were destroyed, including one that had hosted a substantial number of Beirut’s coronavirus patients, further straining Lebanon’s capacity to care for an already rising number of cases.

-But Lebanon may already have been heading for a covid crisis even before the blast, health experts say.
+But Lebanon may already have been heading for a coronavirus crisis even before the blast, health experts say.
 The country had won plaudits from the World Health Organization for containing the coronavirus in the earliest weeks of the pandemic, but numbers had already begun to rise.

-“The blast is partially to blame but it is not the blast alone.
-We clearly had an exponential rise before the blast,” said Firas Abiad, who manages Lebanon’s largest covid-19 facility, at the Rafic Hariri University Hospital.
+“The blast is partially to blame, but it is not the blast alone.
+We clearly had an exponential rise before the blast,” said Firas Abiad, who manages Lebanon’s largest coronavirus facility, Rafik Hariri University Hospital.

-On the morning of the explosion, he recalled, he tweeted about the risk that rising covid numbers could soon overwhelm the country’s hospital-bed capacity.
+On the morning of the explosion, he recalled, he tweeted about the risk that rising coronavirus numbers could soon overwhelm the country’s hospital-bed capacity.

 The success of a nearly two-month lockdown caused many to relax their guard once the restrictions were lifted, he said.